Ratko Mladic, the 'Butcher of Bosnia'

 He was in poor health, and had difficulty moving, apparently due to a series of strokes.
 "I'm very old.
 Every day I'm more infirm and weaker," he told the court.

-Despite his frailty, Mr Mladic was defiant in court.
+Despite his frailty, Mladic was defiant in court.
 He sarcastically applauded the judges as they entered, and argued vociferously with them.
 Catching the eye of a Bosnian woman who had gestured rudely to him, he drew his finger across his throat.

 His 12-member defence team argued that their client was an honest, professional career soldier who successfully defended Bosnian Serbs from the threat of genocide.

 They said he was in Belgrade for meetings with international officials when most of the killings in Srebrenica took place, and that he had no means of communication with the men there.
-The prosecution does not disagree, but contends that he met senior deputies before leaving the town, and gave them the order to kill.
+The prosecution did not disagree, but contended that he met senior deputies before leaving the town, and gave them the order to kill.

 The defendant branded the court proceedings "satanic".

-Fanatical and fearless, Mr Mladic became a folk hero to many of those he led, and he remains a hero to many in his home village of Bozanovici, where a sign nailed to tree still reads "General Mladic Street".
+Fanatical and fearless, Mladic became a folk hero to many of those he led, and he remains a hero to many in his home village of Bozanovici, where a sign nailed to tree still reads "General Mladic Street".

+Two decades on from the war, in a courtroom at the Hague, he was diminished physically but not in temper.
+Just as in his other court appearances, he shouted and disrupted the court.
+But it did not matter.
+He was removed, and his sentence handed down in his absence.